23f1003086/project-1/README.md

 # LLM Deploy Project

-This Flask-based application automates the deployment and evaluation of student submissions via Hugging Face Spaces.
-It supports task verification, GitHub integration, and dynamic app generation based on JSON POST requests.
+This FastAPI-based application automates the generation, deployment, and evaluation of web applications based on JSON task briefs.
+It handles:

+- Receiving and verifying task requests with secrets
+- Dynamic app generation using LLM-assisted code
+- GitHub repository creation, updates, and MIT license enforcement
+- GitHub Pages deployment and validation (200 OK)
+- Posting task metadata to an evaluation server
+- Handling multiple rounds of updates/refactoring based on new task briefs

 ---